All Inclusive Ski Resorts

 This is a good weekend destination as it can be reached easily by car from Geneva Airport or via Swiss Rail offering a wonderfully picturesque ski area offering the opportunity to travel a long way on skies, as well as access to a snow-sure glacier.

-The slopes in this area are mostly aimed at intermediate skiers, but they are still quite challenging with lots of variety and panoramic views and there are many trails through woodlands.
+Although slopes in this area are mostly aimed at intermediate skiers, some can still be quite challenging with lots of variety and panoramic views and there are many trails through woodlands.
 The mountain railway from Bex to Villars and on to Le Bretaye serves as a ski-lift to the ski area’s heart.
 The Glacier 3000 offers some good blue runs and the red Combe d’Audon run, with a 3280ft (1,000m) vertical and cliffs rising on both sides.
 Expert skiers can explore some off-piste options with a guide.
 These include some challenging skiing around Chaux Ronde.

 Villars is also perfectly suitable for all levels of intermediate skiers while experts will find plenty to keep them busy as well.

 The resort does not forget the tiny tots wither, who are pampered at the Baby Club, while older kids from age four have plenty of activities from which to choose.